-Most diabetics lack sensation in their lower extremities and have tissue damage which leads to amputation.
+Most diabetics lack sensation in their lower extremities and have tissue damage which can lead to amputation.

 It is imperative that you observe due care by keeping weight at an optimum level, take all the necessary medications, exercise, perform foot care and other care guidelines.

 With all these complications and side effects, fatality is imminent.
 You must do everything humanly possible to ensure things stay at a manageable level.